pgonzaleznetwork/HappySoup.io/README.md

 If at anytime you want the app to lose access to your access token, you have two options:

 * Use the Logout button on the app.
 This will completely destroy the server side session and all record of your access token.
-* From `Salesforce > Setup > Connected Apps Oauth Usage` > Find the token for sfdc-happy-soup and revoke it.
+* From `Salesforce > Setup > Connected Apps Oauth Usage` > Find the token for Salesforce Happy Soup and revoke it.
 The app will no longer be able to use the access token and you'll be logged out the moment you try to use the app again.

 **How is your token stored**